 Fight.
 This attack uses instead of .
-If you succeed, instead of its standard damage, this attack deals 2 damage to each enemy at your location (any additional damage is dealt to the attacked enemy).
-If a , , , , or token is revealed during this attack, deal 1 damage to each investigator at your location.
+If you succeed, instead of its standard damage, this attack deals 2 damage to each enemy at the attacked enemy's location (any additional damage is dealt to the attacked enemy).
+If a , , , , or token is revealed during this attack, deal 1 damage to each investigator at the attacked enemy's location.

 This is a very strong spell for mystics in multiplayer games and the more people you are playing with, the stronger it becomes.
 It is similar to Dynamite Blast except that it only deals 2 damage and requires you to succeed at a Fight test, though you can choose the weakest enemy at your location to fight.
 Those drawbacks are balanced out by the fact that it costs 2 less resources and is in a class that is substantially more likely to have spare resources to play it.
 Additionally, it synergizes with other popular mystic cards such as Arcane Initiate and Uncage the Soul.
 Finally, and possibly most importantly, it is much easier to arrange multiple enemies at a location that contains investigators than an empty one where Dynamite won't hurt your fellow players.